NinjaFitz204/HCI-Final/index.md

 ## HCI Final By: Zackary Fitzgibbon

 # Design Process
 Through out this whole class we have learned many different aspects of good design and different tools to use to create comprehensible designs.
+The first design tool we learned was CRAP, or Contrast, Repetition, Alignment, and Proximity.
 ## Step 1

 ## Step 2